xero/lvthn/docs/SERPENT_REFERENCE.md

 before packing — this is intentional and matches the floppy1 reference.

 **Consequence for NESSIE vector compatibility:** NESSIE vectors use standard big-endian byte order.
-To use NESSIE vectors with mipher, a full byte-reversal of the key, plaintext, and ciphertext is required.
+To use NESSIE vectors with leviathan, a full byte-reversal of the key, plaintext, and ciphertext is required.
 See `test/helpers/nessie.ts` for the `reverseAll()` preprocessing helper.

 ### 5.4 Key Schedule Implementation

-After loading the padded key into `this.key[0..7]` (eight 32-bit words), mipher generates the 132-word prekey array using the standard recurrence:
+After loading the padded key into `this.key[0..7]` (eight 32-bit words), leviathan generates the 132-word prekey array using the standard recurrence:

 ```typescript